loopy750/SRT-Stats-Monitor/modifications/resources/quick_start_guide.md

 - [obs-websocket-http v1 GitHub](https://github.com/IRLToolkit/obs-websocket-http/releases/tag/v1) - Download **obs-websocket-http** and copy the .exe file as ```obs-websocket-http.exe``` to the ```Documents\Loopy SRT Monitor``` folder
 - Open **OBS Studio** and configure **OBS WebSocket** _Server Port_ as ```4455``` and _Server Password_ as ```PassWS```
 - If using ```4.9.1-compat```, configure _Server Port_ as ```4444``` or a port that is unused by the latest **OBS WebSocket**
-- Linux and macOS users will need to manually launch **obs-websocket-http** in Terminal
+- Linux and macOS users will need to manually launch **[obs-websocket-http](https://github.com/IRLToolkit/obs-websocket-http/releases)** in Terminal, [video guide](https://www.youtube.com/watch?v=q2OEQwkmRdU) available if needed
 - Open **Loopy SRT Monitor**

 Quick Start Video Guide